kumar1987an/Python_Sept2021_Tutorials/Basics/5_Name_Spaces/explanation.md

 &nbsp;

-*We will talk about variable scopes later to get deeper insight of namespaces*
+*We will talk about variable scopes later to get deeper insight on namespaces*

 &nbsp;